Professor Eissinger's Academic Website

 Academia is my third full career.

-From the late 1970s until 1990, I worked as a professional broadcaster, using the air-name of Allan Michaels at radio stations on California's Central Coast and throughout the San Joaquin Valley.
-Although, for most of that time I worked at stations designated as Album Oriented Rock (AOR) stations, I did my time on several adult contemporary and country stations (to pay the bills).
-The rock stations (at the time) where I spent most of my time were KIOO in Porterville, KBOS in Tulare, and KKDJ (best AOR station, ever) and KCLQ (then, Classic Rock), in Fresno.
+Between the late 1970s and 1990, I worked as a professional broadcaster, using the Allan Michaels at radio stations on California's Central Coast and throughout the San Joaquin Valley.
+For most of that time I worked at stations designated as Album Oriented Rock (AOR) or Classic Rock stations, I did my time on several adult contemporary and country stations (to pay the bills).
+The rock stations (at the time) where I spent most of my time were KIOO in Porterville (1 year), KBOS in Tulare (1 year), and KKDJ (7 years), and KCLQ (1 year), in Fresno.
 I spent much of about seven years, at KKDJ.
-I was the last jock to broadcast from the old studios at 3636 North First, manning the old studio for the transition to the new studio on Shaw.
+I was the last jock to broadcast from the old studios at 3636 North First, in Fresno, manning the old studio for the transition to the new studio on Shaw.

 It was at the end of my computer career, in 2004, when I decided to return to school and pursue an academic career.
-Since that time, I have completed a second AA, two BAs (History & Anthropology), an MA (History), and I am currently finishing my Ph.D. in World Cultures and History at UC Merced.
+Since that time, I have completed a second AA (Social Sciences), two BAs (History & Anthropology), an MA (History), and my Ph.D. in World Cultures at UC Merced.

 Home Page of Michael Eissinger